bmelicque/YAUL/README.md

-# What's Yaul?
+# What's Yauil?

-**Yaul** (standing for _Yet Another UI Library_, or _Why Another UI Library?_) is, as its name implies, a frontend framework/library.
+**Yauil** (standing for _Yet Another UI Library_, or _Why Another UI Library?_) is, as its name implies, a frontend framework/library.

-It's designed as a lightweight, TypeScript-first, and easy-to-learn.
-It's not production ready though (and will probably never be...).
+It's a personnal porject with the objective of learning, designed to be lightweight a TypeScript-first.

+**Please don't use this in production**

 # Motivation